duncanwp/jekyll-theme-prologue/_projects/shiptracks.md

 layout: project
 icon: fa-ship
 icon-style: regular
+order: 3
 ---

 Studied for many decades now, ship-tracks are a classic example of aerosol-cloud interactions.
 These perturbations to cloud albedo by aerosol emitted from ship exhaust are however very local and attempts to understand their relevance in terms of estimating global cloud droplet number and liquid water sensitivities flounder on the question of their representativeness.

 <span class="image"><img src="{{ 'assets/images/shiptracks.jpg' | relative_url }}" alt="Shiptracks in the North-East
  Atlantic" /></span>
+ *Fig. 1: Clearly visible ship-tracks in the North-East Atlantic*

 I have developed a deep convolutional neural network model trained on several existing hand-logged datasets to automatically detect these ship-tracks in observations and develop large-scale statistics about their